 For less than a third of what you'd pay for the Luraco or Human Touch, the Osaki OS-4000 is a top-rated unit at $2,300.
-You get the same computerized body scan for personalized massage just as you get in the higher end models, as well as two stages of zero gravity recline.
+You get the same computerized body scan for a personalized massage just as you get in the higher-end models, as well as two stages of zero gravity recline.

 Delivered via the s-track system, the massage is delivered by way of rollers that are designed to follow the contours of your spine and back.

 The shoulders, arms, and hips are massaged with compression airbags, and the lumbar and hip areas also feature squeezing.
 You can just from five levels of intensity and set the automatic timer for anywhere from five to 30 minutes.

 There's heat in the lower back, and like the OS-3D, you get computer scanning for a custom leg massage.